• Stomach troubles a precursor to stage III pancreatic cancer

 • NanoKnife and side effects

 The stomach problems started to increase in January 2016.
 Since they always occurred around eating, I tried to vary my diet to get relief.
-Not much helped, but the stomachaches not bad enough to go to a doctor and say I was having an upset stomach.
+Not much helped, but the stomachaches were not bad enough to go to a doctor and say I was having an upset stomach.
 Vomiting and diarrhea occurred occasionally but mostly after eating.

 In March 2016, I developed a boil on my backside that became very painful; I could not sit down comfortably.
 I was forced to see my doctor at that time, and after she took care of my boil, I mentioned my stomach problems.
 She analyzed a stool sample and thought all was ok but recommended I see a gastrointestinal doctor.
 That doctor performed a sigmoidoscopy but found nothing that concerned him; however, he thought I had Gilbert’s syndrome, since my bilirubin was high.
 But since Gilbert’s syndrome should not be causing an upset stomach, occasional vomiting, or diarrhea, the gastroenterologist suggested I get a CT scan.
 I had the scan on April 7, 2016, and it showed a tumor and a cyst in my pancreas.
 I had an endoscopy on April 14; the cyst was removed, and a sample of the tumor was taken.
 The first round of testing was inconclusive, but a second look indicated cancer.